twitocode/Tantalum/content/Notes/Religion/Unit 1 Review.md

 To establish relationships, obligations, and mutual responsibilities, often sealed by a symbolic act such as a ritual or sacrifice.
 <!--ID: 1743891469974-->

+___
+# What was the significance of covenants?
+They were sacred and often viewed as binding not just between the human parties but also between humans and the gods.

 ---
 # Define exegesis
 The study of scripture texts in their original context.